WCoetser/IntegerMapper/Readme.md

 See [https://www.nuget.org/packages/Trs.IntegerMapper/](https://www.nuget.org/packages/Trs.IntegerMapper/) for nuget package.

+# Unit Test Code Coverage

+Unit tests can be run using the `.\test.ps1` script.

+See the `.\UnitTestCoverageReport` folder for code coverage report.
+This report has been generated using [Coverlet](https://github.com/tonerdo/coverlethttps://github.com/tonerdo/coverlet) and [ReportGenerator](https://github.com/danielpalme/ReportGenerator).

 # Licence

 Integer Mapper is released under the MIT open source licence.
 See LICENCE.txt in this repository for the full text.